sdhacker/Crypto-Chess/README.md

 1. You can run on a local Ethereum node with JSON-RPC listening at port 8545 using testrpc or ganache and connect your account with metamask.
    Or You can also use Polygon Mumbai test network using Metamask.
-2.if you want to use Polygon Mumbai Testnet update web3 provider in webpack.config.js
+2. If you want to use Polygon Mumbai Testnet update web3 provider in webpack.config.js

   ```bash
   # Using testrpc or ganache(recommended as Metamask giving some problem on some contracts)